C.i. Process China consulting

 China import declaration at the Customs

-Example (header) of import declaration submitted to the Chinese customs
+Example (header) of an import declaration submitted to the Chinese customs

-• Determination of customs value : the latest regulation in force is from December 2013.
-It confirms that Chinese customs officials determine it based on the transaction value of similar products imported into China at the same time as the goods to be assessed.
-As in all other countries, customs officials reserve the right to re-evaluate the value of import declarations that they find suspicious.
+• Customs Value Determination: The latest regulation has been in force since December 2013.
+It confirms that Chinese customs officials will determine value based on the transaction level of similar products imported into China at the same time as the goods being appraised.
+As in all other countries, customs officials reserve the right to reassess the value of import declarations that they consider suspicious.

-• The duties and taxes to be paid when importing into China consist of :
+• The duties and taxes payable when importing into China are as follows:

-• VAT (value added tax) at a variable rate depending on the nature of the goods
+• VAT (value added tax) or GST at a variable rate depending on the type of goods

-• a consumption tax on certain products (equivalent to excise duties in western countries)
+• Consumption tax on certain products (equivalent to excise tax in western countries)

-• Depending on the country of origin of the imported goods, the applicable customs duty rates are not the same.
-Overall, a distinction is made between general rates (without customs agreement) and preferential MFN rates (most favored nation agreements).
-Then there are interim rates (preferential or punitive) and preferential rates applicable to so-called least developed countries.
-The percentage of import duties in China therefore varies according to the agreements in force with certain countries or regions.
+• Depending on the country of origin of the imported goods, the applicable tariff rates are not the same.
+There are general rates (no tariff agreement) and preferential MFN rates (Most Favoured Nation agreements).
+Then there are intermediate rates (preferential or punitive) and preferential rates for so-called least developed countries.
+The percentage of import tariffs in China therefore varies according to the agreements in force with certain countries or regions.
 For example, in November 2020, China signed a free trade agreement called RCEP with a group of 15 countries, including 10 from ASEAN.
-Since 2021, tariffs are specifically applicable to goods produced in RCEP member countries.
-They are lower or equivalent to MFN rates.
+From 2021, special tariffs will apply to goods produced in RCEP member countries.
+They will be lower than MFN rates.

 Description